East Coast Economic Corridor: Chennai–Kanyakumari Industrial Corridor

 CKIC, the second phase of ECEC, aims to unlock the potential to accelerate manufacturing growth in the state of Tamil Nadu.
-Tamil Nadu already ranks high in India in terms of economic prowess, and is one of the most competitive across several key indicators.
+Tamil Nadu already ranks high in India in terms of economic prowess and is one of the most competitive across several key indicators.
 CKIC’s influence area covers 23 of the 32 districts of Tamil Nadu, which accounts for 74% of the state’s population and 67% of its output.
 The region has a developed industrial ecosystem in key sectors such as automobiles and textiles.
-It has 3 major ports and 2 minor ports with combined cargo of 240 million tonnes per year.
-CKIC and its infrastructure plan will be aligned with Vision 2023 of the Government of Tamil Nadu and the Sagarmala initiative with initial focus on the southern region.
+It has 3 major ports and 2 minor ports with a combined cargo of 240 million tonnes per year.
+CKIC and its infrastructure plan will be aligned with Vision 2023 of the Government of Tamil Nadu and the Sagarmala initiative with an initial focus on the southern region.

 Findings from the initial study identified six nodes for development, namely: Petroleum, Chemicals and Petrochemicals Investment Region (PCPIR) at Cuddalore and Nagapattinam; Ariyalur and Perambalur; Trichy-Pudukottai-Sivaganga; Madurai-Virudhunagar-Dindigul-Theni (MVDT); Ramanathapuram; and Thoothukudi and Tirunelveli (TT).
 With guidance from the Government of Tamil Nadu, the master planning for MVDT and TT nodes is underway.

 Odisha Economic Corridor

 The Odisha Economic Corridor is part of the third phase of ECEC.
 The corridor influence area accounts for 20 districts contributing about 80% of Odisha’s output.
-Odisha is mineral-rich and contributes to India steel production more than any state.
-With proximity to northern Indian states, it can play a crucial role to transportation of various goods.
+Odisha is mineral-rich and contributes to India's steel production more than any state.
+With proximity to northern Indian states, it can play a crucial role in the transportation of various goods.

 Six nodes have been short-listed for the corridor at the conceptual planning stage, namely: Khordha–Cuttack–Jagatsinghpur (KCJ), Jajpur–Kendrapara–Bhadrak (JKB), Sambalpur–Sundargarh–Jharsuguda (SSJ), Mayurbhanj–Keonjhar–Balasore (MKB), Angul–Dhenkanal (AD), and Ganjam.
 In consultation with the Government of Odisha, factors such as land availability and distances from large cities, highways, and ports have been used to prioritize the two nodes of KCJ and JKB.
 These nodes have the key urban areas of Bhubaneswar and Cuttack.